-Period of lack of artistic inspiration are to consider common phases for every artist, however all of us that love to be creative, suffer quite a bit from these stages.
-We feel like we’ll never be able to create anything good in our life, ever again.
+Period of lack of artistic inspiration are common phases for every artist, however, all of us that love to be creative, suffer quite a bit from these stages.
+We feel like we’ll never be able to create anything good in our lives, ever again.

 I have developed some special “go to” activities that help get over the temporary impasse and go back to my art with renewed passion.
 Here are my 8 tricks to shake away the creativity burnout.

 1. Keep Your Art Supplies and Tools Easily Accessible

 If in order to do your art you have to dig into closets, rearrange furniture, move lights, and whatnot before you are ready to start, it takes a strong determination just to get started.